 In the photo below, the principles of harmony and unity are seen in several ways.
-Notice that the colors and shades of blues and grays in the draperies, pillows, bedding, artwork and accessories and the warm tones in the wall color, the chest of drawers and details on the accessories are carried throughout the space.
+Notice that the colors and soft shades of blues and grays in the draperies, pillows, bedding, artwork and accessories and the warm tones in the wall color, the chest of drawers and details on the accessories are carried throughout the space.

 PRINCIPLE OF INTERIOR DESIGN: BALANCE

 When referring to balance in interior design, it’s all about the visual balance in a room.
 It means distributing the three types of balance, symmetrical, asymmetrical and radial, evenly throughout a space.

 - Symmetrical balance doesn’t only mean using matching items on each side of the center.
 It also means arranging elements on each side of the center in an equally weighted manner.